This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Step 1 - Automated Collection (Daily)

-- GA4 API for traffic and conversion data
+- I pull from the GA4 API for traffic and conversion data

-- My audit system for technical health metrics
+- I pull from my audit system for technical health metrics

 Step 2 - Intelligence Processing (Weekly)